This Beer Cheese Soup is a bowl full of flavor and the perfect comfort food. You’ll find this version lightened up a bit too!

 - Stir in beer and bring to a boil.
 Reduce heat and simmer for about 20 minutes, or until onion is tender.

-- Return blended mixture to pan.
-Stir in remaining 1½ cups broth and bring to a boil.
+- Return blended beer mixture to pan.
+Whisk to combine with flour/broth mixture.
+Stir in remaining 1 cup of broth and bring to a boil.
 Reduce heat, and simmer for about 10 minutes.

 - Remove pan from heat.
 Gradually stir in cheese until smooth.